NLP-Suite/nlp-suite-runner/README.md

 ### Input / Output Directories
 Currently, the input and output directories are hard coded.
 DO NOT TRY ALTER THE INPUT AND OUTPUT PATHS.

-For Mac users, the fold is loacated in the home folder.
-The the home folder is not directly appear in your Finder, follow the instructions in this link to get access: https://www.tomsguide.com/how-to/how-to-find-the-home-folder-on-mac-and-add-it-to-finder
+For Mac users, the folder is located in your home folder.
+The home folder may not directly appear in your Finder.
+To convinently add your home folder to Finder, use these [instructions](https://www.tomsguide.com/how-to/how-to-find-the-home-folder-on-mac-and-add-it-to-finder).

-Make sure that the files are uploaded individually into the input directory and not inside of another folder.
+**Make sure that the files are uploaded individually into the input directory and not inside of another folder.**

 ### Updating the NLP Suite Runner